defencedigital/moduk-service-manual/src/service-assessments/check-the-code-of-conduct.md

 ## Asking for feedback

+Everyone on the panel is there to help but they do not know your service as well as you do.

 ### Set the context

 Without taking too long, tell the story of your service.
 Start with what your service does, who your users are and what they are trying to do.